SylviaRemington/intro-to-mongoose-lab/README.md

 <br>

 ## INFO ON WHAT WE ARE DOING IN THIS EXERCISE SO THAT I'M CLEARER:

+🟢 GOAL:
+You want your app to:
+Connect to the database
+Show the menu
+Let the user pick an action

+Also here is further information for me:
+✅ What the Files Are Doing
+File	        What it Does
+app.js	        Main program: shows menu, takes input, runs actions customer.js	    Defines what a customer is (name, age) .env	        Stores your MongoDB connection info

 Your CRM (Customer Relationship Management) application is a simple program that lets you manage customer information through a text-based menu in the terminal.
 Imagine it like a digital notebook for keeping track of customers’ names and ages.
 You’ll use a tool called MongoDB to store this information safely, like a filing cabinet, and Node.js to run the program on your computer.
 The program will ask you what you want to do—add a new customer, look at all customers, change a customer’s details, delete a customer, or quit—and then guide you through each step with clear prompts.